Culture of San Antonio: Nightlife

+San Antonio's nightlife culture has grown to become one of the highly prominent in the United States.
 The River Walk, or Paseo del Rio as it's known in Spanish, is the city's central entertainment district.
 It is home to several nightclubs, pubs, bars and restaurants.
 Also in Downtown, there are several lounges, restaurants and bars.

 The Strip (north of Downtown) houses a concentration of clubs and bars catering to the LGBT community.
-Located on Main Street near San Antonio College.
-They include Sparky's Pub, Luther's Café, The Silver Dollar Saloon, Pegasus, and HEAT.
+Located on Main Street near San Antonio College, they include Sparky's Pub, Luther's Café, The Silver Dollar Saloon, Pegasus, and HEAT.
 A block from The Strip are The Saint and Essence.
 In the St. Mary's Strip, several bars and restaurants can be found, as well as the Josephine Theater, which since 1995 has been home to the Josephine Theatrical Company, a non-profit resident theater group.
 The theater originally opened in 1947 as an Art Deco style neighborhood movie house.

-San Antonio's largest university, the University of Texas at San Antonio (UTSA), is located on the far northwest side of the city.
+San Antonio's largest university, the University of Texas at San Antonio, is located on the far northwest side of the city.

 On the first Friday of every month, the area immediately south of Downtown known as Southtown or the King William District hosts an art walk known as First Friday.
 Galleries, art spaces and vintage stores participate, and street vendors sell art and jewelry, with live music played in the streets.
 Events vary from month to month, and no charge is made for admission.

 Second Saturday is usually on the following weekend after First Friday but sometimes falls on the very next day.
 Second Saturday is a monthly showcase of the area commonly known as SoFlo (an abbreviation for the South Flores street where it is located) also known as the Lone Star District (named after the cross-street LoneStar Blvd. where the Lone Star Brewing Company once stood.)
 The area is a few blocks South of the Blue Star District.
 Once a year in the Fall, the S.M.A.R.T fair is an annual festival held to support the various arts in San Antonio.